 What type of content should be translated and SEO-optimised?

-To make your texts appealing for Google, you should:
+To make your texts appealing to Google, you should:

-- Translate your homepage, catalogue, blog entries and any other contents you want to share internationally;
+- Translate your homepage, catalogue, blog entries and any other content you want to share internationally;

 - Adapt less-visible elements like Titles, Meta descriptions, URLs or ALT tags.